 Voting

-Proceeding the voting process we will host the 2026 New Jersey Social Innovations In-Person Awards Ceremony on April 9th, 2026 2pm-5pm EDT
+The 2026 New Jersey Social Innovations In-Person Awards Ceremony on April 9th, 2026 2pm-5pm EDT

 Finalists